By David “Coal” Colath of WKRP

 “Every episode is a snapshot of Kenosha at that moment in time.”

-- August 2020 — The first four episodes were recorded at Daikin Healing Arts / The Teaching Kitchen, 5603 Sixth Avenue.
+August 2020 — The first four episodes were recorded at Dakini Healing Arts / The Teaching Kitchen

 “The locations may have changed, but the goal never did — create a comfortable space where people can tell their stories.”